Mount Hereford

 Mount Hereford (Mont Hereford) is a mountain located in Coaticook Regional County Municipality, Estrie, Quebec, Canada.
 It rises to 864 m.

 Etymology

 Mount Hereford is a reference to a city and a county of the same name in England.
 A dictionary from 1832 refers to it as "Hereford Mountain."
 However, some locals refer to it as Montagne à Goyette or Montagne chez Goyette (translation: Goyette's Mountain).

-History

 Recreation

 It is possible to hike to the summit of Mount Hereford via the Neil Tillotson Hiking Trail, which is a 12 km long linear trail.
 It is accessible from either Clowery Road in Saint-Herménégilde or Coaticook Road in East Hereford.
-Other activities permitted include snowshoeing, cross-country skiing, and wildlife observation.
+Other permitted activities include snowshoeing, cross-country skiing, and wildlife observation.